 BHV Buoys & Art 2022 Fundraiser!

-Several Sitka artists have kindly donated their time and talent to paint buoys and create art for our online auction, and we can't thank them enough for their generosity!
-These vibrant buoys can be seen hanging throughout town all summer long.
+Several artists have kindly donated their time and talent to paint buoys and create art for our online auction, and we can't thank them enough for their generosity!
+The buoys and art can be seen in person at Island Artists Gallery, located at 205 Lincoln Street, from August 23-29, with a special after-hours showing on

 Find your favorites and then place your bids in our online auction August 23-30, 2022.